willkg/blog/posts/mozilla/socorro_dev_env.rst

 The new local development environment gives me a lot more confidence that the changes I'm making are good *before* I push them to our -stage server environment.
 I can experiment and prototype and throw things away if I need to.
-I can more effectively review other peoples' code changes.
+I can more effectively review other people's code changes.
 It's empowering.
 It gives me a hug on rainy days.

 But enough banal bluster!
 Let me show you!